GreedyGame/greedygame-docs/docs/android-faq.md

 ```

 ### **What should I keep in mind while creating Ad Units?**
-GreedyGame provides you with flexibility to create Ad Experiences that are tailor made for your game.
+GreedyGame provides you with flexibility to create Ad Experiences that are tailor made for your app.
 As a Developer, you have the freedom of creating units of multiple sizes depending on the Activity or Game Scene design.
 We do have the following guidelines in place:

 1. Try to keep the number of units in a game below 10
 2. Find natural fitting spots for your units which do not hamper the user experience